At St Margaret's we follow the new accredited phonics scheme called Supersonic Phonics.

-Phase 2 introduces high frequency words (tricky words).
+Basic 2 introduces high frequency words (tricky words) which are led by character Tricky Tess.
 These are common words that often appear in written texts that can be decoded (sounded out) or exception words that need to be learnt by sight like the and I.

-By the time they reach Phase 3, children will already be able to blend and segment words containing the 19 letters taught in Phase 2.
+By the time they reach Basics 3, children will already be able to blend and segment words containing the 19 letters taught in Basics 2.

-Over the twelve weeks which Phase 3 is expected to last, twenty-five new graphemes are introduced (one at a time).
+Over the twelve weeks which Basics 3 is expected to last, twenty-five new graphemes are introduced (one at a time).

-During Phase 2 and 3, children will learn the letter name as well as it's sound.
+During Basics 2 and 3, children will learn the letter name as well as it's sound.

-In phase 3 phonics children will learn more high frequency words.
+In Basics 3 children will learn more high frequency words.

-When children start Phase Four of the Letters and Sounds phonics programme, they will know a grapheme for each of the 42 phonemes.
+When children start Basics Four of Supersonic phonics programme, they will know a grapheme for each of the 42 phonemes.
 They will be able to blend phonemes to read CVC (consonant-vowel-consonant) words and segment in order to spell them.

 Children will also have begun reading straightforward two-syllable words and simple captions, as well as reading and spelling some high frequency words.

 In Basics 4, no new graphemes are introduced.
 The main aim of this phase is to consolidate the children's knowledge and to help them learn to read and spell words which have adjacent consonants, such as trap, string and milk.